RaihanulAkram/tourism-or-delivery-related-website-client-RaihanulAkram/README.md

 Live Site Link:

-## Kickstart a successful  career as a Specialist Exercise Trainer with a Diploma of Fitness
+## Kickstart a successful  career as a Specialist Travel Guide

 Get Better Technical Skills.
 Our state-of-the-art online training portal has been designed to aid fast, enjoyable learning.
 Study in your own time, at your own pace.

 ### Our vision

-Our vission is to make people healthy by leading a healthy lifestyle.
+Our vission is to make people happy.
 .

 ### About us

-Welcome to PowerGym, the world's largest professional network with 774+ million members in more than 200 countries and territories worldwide.
+Welcome to TravelX, the world's largest professional network with 774+ million members in more than 200 countries and territories worldwide.

 ### Our Mission

-Our Mission is to make people fit and strong with the help of power training.
+Our Mission is to make people happy.

 ### Our core value